 It’s standard in my practice to order a simple blood test to determine B12 levels in patients.
 It’s practically a no-brainer for me today, as I know I can meaningfully move the health needle for many patients with this simple intervention.
 (Deficiency is traditionally defined as being below 150 to 200 pg/mL (picogram/milliliter), but you want to be above 600 pg/mL for optimal health.)
 I am especially vigilant about pregnant women, for babies born to a mother deficient in B12 are at serious risk for neurological symptoms such as lethargy, developmental delays, and delayed cognitive and motor development.

-So you must ask yourself: Is your depression being fueled by low B12?
-Could you cure your depression and get on with you life via a B12 supplement that costs as much as a ticket to a movie for a month supply?
+You must ask yourself: Is your depression being fueled by low B12?
+Could you cure your depression and get on with your life via a B12 supplement that costs as much as a ticket to a movie for a month supply?

 Tip: Vitamin B12 comes in a few different forms, which vary in efficacy and safety.
 Cyanocobalamin is the most commonly used form of the nutrient.
 It’s less expensive, but it is not found in nature, and its metabolism may release small amounts of cyanide into the system.
 That’s right: cyanide.
 While this could never be enough to cause cyanide poisoning, it’s a potential issue for people who have impaired detox as a result of genetic issues, nutrient deficiencies, or chronic illness.
 The most desirable form of B12 is methylcobalamin, which is the form found produced by our gut bacteria.
 So when you’re looking for a B complex, make sure it contains B12 as methylcobalamin (or hydroxocobalamin or adenosylcobalamin) in addition to the other B vitamins.